Romex vs. Black Widows in Tyler: Expert Spider Control

 Understanding Black Widow Spiders in East Texas

-Black widow spiders (Latrodectus mactans) are among the most medically significant spiders in North America, and they thrive in Tyler's humid subtropical climate.
-According to the CDC, black widow bites result in approximately 2,500 emergency room visits annually across the United States, with Texas accounting for a significant portion due to our favorable climate conditions.
+Black widow spiders (Latrodectus mactans) are among the most medically significant spiders in North America, thriving in Tyler's humid subtropical climate.
+According to the CDC, black widow bites result in approximately 2,500 emergency room visits annually across the United States, with Texas accounting for a significant portion due to favorable climate conditions (CDC).

 East Texas's hot, humid summers and mild winters create ideal conditions for black widow populations.
 The Tyler area's abundance of wooden structures, outdoor storage areas, and landscaping features provide perfect harborage sites for these venomous spiders.